ALL ABOUT DOGS and CATS Resource Center for Canine & Feline Lovers

 Purebred Cat Breed Rescue provides lists of Purebred Rescues (clubs and groups) by

-cat.
-You can also check out their available cat photo gallery and post inquiries to the
+your cat.
+You can also post inquiries to the Purebred Cat Rescue community bulletin

-Purebred Cat Rescue community bulletin board.
-They provide advice on choosing a cat
+board.
+They provide advice on choosing a cat and cat care, as well as information about

-and cat care, as well as information about cat health, animal welfare advocacy, and the
+cat health, animal welfare advocacy, and the animal rights movement.
+Purebred Cat

-animal rights movement.
-Purebred Cat Breed Rescue is international in scope.
+Breed Rescue is international in scope.

 Purebred Cat Breed Rescue represents the efforts of the organized Cat Fancy to provide